WXPK: History

 In 1971, WRNW changed to an easy listening format, and then to Top 40.
 In 1972, the station transitioned to a progressive rock format.
 On Monday, July 9, 1973, WRNW inaugurated transmissions from its new Briarcliff Manor studio on the second floor of a small house at 55 Woodside Avenue.
 The new transmitter was in Irvington, covering White Plains, Yonkers and other parts of Westchester and Rockland Counties.

-It was there, in 1976 that Howard Stern obtained his first full time paying radio job as a disc jockey and program director.
+It was there, that Howard Stern obtained his first full time paying radio job as a disc jockey and program director.
 Meg Griffin, later of WNEW-FM, WPIX-FM, WXRK and Sirius Satellite Radio, was also music director of the station during the mid-70s.
-Ted Utz also began his professional career at the station in 1976 and went on to program and manage pioneering stations like WMMR in Philadelphia and WNEW-FM.
+Ted Utz also began his professional career at the station in 1976 and went on to program and manage pioneering stations like WMMR in Philadelphia and WNEW-FM, New York.
 Earle Bailey (WLIR, WNEW-FM, WMMR, Sirius XM Radio's Deep Tracks) hosted a shift at the station during the progressive rock era as did Doug Berman, now producer of National Public Radio programs Car Talk and Wait Wait...
 Don't Tell Me!.

 In 1982, the station flipped to an adult contemporary (AC) format, first known as Magic 107.
 It soon adopted the WZFM call letters and became known on-air as Z-107.
 The AC format was in place until 1991.

-WZFM was perhaps best known as the home of "The Saturday Night Special," a freewheeling five-hour request 'n' contest good time oldies/comedy series which, over a nine-year run, became the station's highest-rated program.
-Co-hosts Gary Theroux and Kerin McCue also developed spinoff specials which were syndicated to other outlets, such as "The Halloween Spooktacular" and the 12-hour "Christmas Through The Years."
+WZFM was perhaps best known as the home of "The Saturday Night Special", a freewheeling five-hour request 'n' contest good time oldies/comedy series which, over a nine-year run, became the station's highest-rated program.
+Co-hosts Gary Theroux and Kerin McCue also developed spinoff specials which were syndicated to other outlets, such as "The Halloween Spooktacular" and the 12-hour "Christmas Through The Years".
 A three CD adaptation of the latter was released by Reader's Digest Records and ultimately sold over six million box sets.